 Lydia De Vega Asia’s Sprint Queen Articles: JR 200m Record Seems Safe

-Legendary sprinter Lydia De Vega 200m Junior Record looks fairly safe.
-The National Junior mark of 23.54 has stood since 1981 Manila SEA Games.
+Legendary sprinter Lydia De Vega’s 200m Junior Record looks relatively safe.
+The National Junior mark of 23.54 has stood since the 1981 Manila SEA Games.

 De Vega still holds the Senior and Junior 200 Records.

 Zion-Corrales-Nelson broke* Her 200m Record in 2019 with a 23.18 clocking.

 Two Strongest Candidates pass into Senior Category in a few months